SAIL of Greenville

 All questions regarding the swimmer's performance should be directed to the swimmer's coach, who acts as the swimmer's advocate.

-First Place Shirts: First Place Shirts will be handed out in the Awards area (baby pool area) AFTER the results have been verified.
+First Place Shirts: First Place Shirts will be handed out in the Awards area at the scoreboard end of the pool.

-Medals: Each team should bring their SAIL blue tub to the fenced area on the side of the pool before the start of the meet on Saturday.
-This area is located beyond the front desk.
+Medals: Each team should bring their SAIL blue tub to the storage room off the main lobby hallway (door will be marked) before the start of the meet on Saturday.

-Senior Swimmers: SAIL Reps must furnish the names of all senior swimmers on their team via e-mail to their Division Manager by the seeding meeting before Divisionals.
-Correct spelling is the responsibility of the SAIL Rep. The Division Manager will then compile the list and e-mail it to the CH/CL Meet Director (cc@swimsail.org).
+Senior Swimmers: SAIL Reps must furnish the names of all senior swimmers on their team via e-mail to their Division Manager by the seeding meeting before Divisionals.?
+Correct spelling is the responsibility of the SAIL Rep.?
+The Division Manager will then compile the list and e-mail it to the CH/CL Meet Director ().

 Towels: Towels left on the bleachers will be removed and put in lost and found at the end of every session and before the beginning of warm ups.

-Severe Weather: The GCRD staff will be in contact with the National Weather Service to monitor potentially bad weather to eliminate the element of surprise.
-In the event of severe weather, GCRD requires that all spectators and swimmers go to their vehicles to wait out the storm.
-Families should make a plan for this possibility to avoid mass confusion in the tents.
-Announcements will be made prior to restarting the meet to all swimmers to return to clerk of course.
+Severe Weather: The GCRD staff will be in contact with the National Weather Service to monitor potentially bad weather to eliminate the element of surprise.?
+In the event of severe weather, GCRD requires that all spectators and swimmers go to their vehicles to wait out the storm.?
+Families should make a plan for this possibility to avoid mass confusion in the tents.?
+Announcements will be made prior to restarting the meet to all swimmers to return to the Clerk of Course area.